Skip to main content

 • Penalties can accumulate quickly, especially for ongoing non-compliance

-• Voluntary disclosure and correction of errors may result in reduced penalties in some cases
+• Voluntary disclosure and correction of errors before an audit results in materially lower sanctions

 To avoid these penalties, it’s crucial to: